sloppyspeech/pypassal/README.md

 ### Lets Do IT
 *** Tested only on python3.6

-Make sure python points to alteast python3.6
+Make sure python points to alteast python3.6 on Linux/MacOS/Unix

 Create Virtual Env and install the required packages/modules